DocumentationAPI ReferenceRelease Notes

 External Secrets Operator

-GPU powered Nodes
+GPU Nodes

-Example values.yaml file for the GPU driver
+Example values.yaml for the NVIDIA GPU Operator

 nodeSelector: